ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Before the client initiates the DTLS handshake with the resource server, C MUST send a `POST` request containing the new access token to the authz-info resource hosted by the resource server.
+After the client
-If this operation yields a positive response, the client SHOULD proceed to establish a new DTLS channel with the resource server.
+receives a confirmation that the RS has accepted the access token, it SHOULD proceed to establish a new DTLS channel with the resource server.
 To use the RawPublicKey mode, the client MUST specify the public key that AS defined in the `cnf` field of the access token response in the